 4. Teach them to be independent learners.

 If you have different subjects for each child, AND you have to teach each one of them and work with them on their subjects, you aren’t going to last.
-The goal is to teach them to learn how to find answers, and learn for themselves.
-You are there to answer questions, and guide them, but you shouldn’t have to sit and do all their work with them.
+The goal is to teach them how to find answers and learn for themselves.
+You are there to answer questions and guide them, but you shouldn’t have to sit and do all their work with them.
 (Other than beginning students who are still learning phonics and early math)

 5. Take advantage of educational DVDs and software.

 You can get some great DVDs for Science and History.
-Your kids can watch them and learn while you are free to work with other kids, the toddlers, or fix a meal.
+Your kids can watch them and learn while you are working with other kids, toddlers, or fixing a meal.

 For Phonics I used Alpha-phonics, in addition to our phonics lessons.
 There were also some Reader Rabbit games we used, that reinforced their reading and math skills.